If you’re having a baby in Spain, here’s a guide to Spanish prenatal care, delivery, aftercare, and maternity and paternity leave in Spain.

 Registering your baby’s birth in Spain

-When you are being discharged the hospital will give you a yellow form to register the birth, Cuestionario para la Declaración de Nacimiento en el Registro Civil.
-Check the information is correct (especially your baby’s name) and that it is signed by the midwife or doctor who delivered your baby.
+When you are being discharged following having a baby in Spain, the hospital will give you a yellow form to register the birth called a Cuestionario para la Declaración de Nacimiento en el Registro Civil.
+Check that the information is correct (especially your baby’s name) and that it is signed by the midwife or doctor who delivered your baby.
+A copy of the form (in Spanish) is available here.

 The registration process for an adopted child in the civil register is relatively similar as for a biological child.

-You can also sign your child up to social security, which can provide access to free vaccinations.
+You can also sign your child up to social security so that you can access free vaccinations.

 Spanish maternity and paternity leave